dsapab/wizardly-snippets/CONTRIBUTING.md

 ## Licensing

-See the [LICENSE](LICENSE) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.
+See the [LICENSE](LICENSE) file for this project's licensing.
+I may ask you to confirm the licensing of your contribution.